franckbour/Plugin.NFC/README.md

 So even if you have a Mifare Classic 1k card which reads fine with the old iOS 11 NfcNdefReaderSession API, that same card will not even scan with iOS 13's NfcTagReaderSession API.

-If you need to read NDEF data off of a Mifare 1k Classic card, then you need to use version 0.1.11 of this library as it was written with the NfcNdefReaderSession API.
-Any subsequent versions moved over to the NfcTagReaderSession API
+If you need to read NDEF data off of a Mifare 1k Classic card, then you can:
+-  use version 0.1.11 of this library as it was written with the NfcNdefReaderSession API.
+-  use `CrossNFC.Legacy` from 0.1.20+ which allow you to switch between NfcTagReaderSession and NfcNdefReaderSession on-the-fly.

 Unfortunately, even with iOS 13, it seems there is no way to read the serial number / CSN off of a Mifare Classic 1k card.